Tyus Jones Player Props: Grizzlies vs. Lakers

 Tyus Jones Insights vs. the Lakers

-- This season, Tyus Jones has made 3.7 shots per game, which accounts for 8.5% of his team's total makes.
+- This season, Tyus Jones has made 3.7 field goals per game, which adds up to 8.5% of his team's total makes.

-- Jones' opponents, the Lakers, have one of the NBA's fastest tempos, ranking third with 105.6 possessions per game, while his Grizzlies rank 24th in possessions per game with 104.6.
+- Jones' opponents, the Lakers, have one of the fastest offensive tempos, ranking third, averaging 105.4 possessions per game, while his Grizzlies average 104.4 per game, which ranks 22nd among NBA teams.

-- On the glass, the Lakers are ranked 27th in the league, allowing 45.7 rebounds per contest.
+- The Lakers are the 28th-ranked team in the league, conceding 45.6 rebounds per game.

-- The Lakers give up 25.8 assists per game, 21st-ranked in the league.
+- Allowing 25.9 assists per contest, the Lakers are the 23rd-ranked squad in the league.

-- In terms of 3-pointers, the Lakers have allowed 12.8 makes per contest, 21st in the NBA.
+- Looking at 3-pointers, the Lakers have allowed 12.7 makes per game, 21st in the NBA.

 Tyus Jones vs. the Lakers